chiefdeputy/BrotherScanner/README.md

 # Brother Scanner
 This is the dockerized scanner setup for Brother scanners.
 It allows you to run your scan server in a Docker environment and thus also on devices such as a Synology DiskStation.
+Configuring for only one scanner via environment variables, it is obvious and simple to configure, but requires organizations with multiple scanners to use multiple docker containers.

 ## Requirements
 Take note that the Brother scanner drivers require access to the host network, thus the container needs to be started with --net=host.
-See run.sh for example.
+The original example is in run.sh, but see also examples/docker-compose.yaml for a docker-compose example.

 ## Usage
 You can configure the tool via environment variables.
 The following are required: